Wierzchowiny massacre: Court problems

-On 15 June 1953 the high court of the Polish People's Republic ruled that a unit of the NAF under the leadership of Mieczysław Pazderski committed crimes against humanity in Wierzchowiny.
+On 15 June 1953 the high court of the Polish People's Republic ruled that a unit of the NSZ under the leadership of Mieczysław Pazderski committed crimes against humanity in Wierzchowiny.
 In 1998 and 1999, the judgment was approved by the court of the new Polish Republic without any criticism.
 Many historians tried to prove its inaccuracies with unofficial documents that were unreliable and mostly used as a form of disapproval of the Communist regime.

 Use in propaganda

 The Communist regime in Poland used the Wierzchowiny massacre as propaganda, calling it an example of "the fascists' savagery" (referencing the fact that the National Armed Forces had fascist ideas) and was used as a motive for fighting with the anti-Communist rebels.
 The Communists greatly overexaggerated the number of people killed, starting at 396, later 280, and settling at 194.